...

 #15 Whiskers

-Whisker defects are short-length electrode wires sticking out of the weld on the root side of the weld joint.
+Whisker defects, typically occurring in the MIG welding process, are short-length electrode wires sticking out of the weld on the root side of the weld joint.
 They result from a protruding electrode wire from the weld pool’s leading edge.

 These electrode wires compromise the aesthetic quality and mechanical properties of the weld.
 For example, whiskers are often seen as inclusions that weaken weld joints.
 They may inhibit the flow or cause equipment damage when used for piping applications.